NaokiTOMITA1221/RINAMI_PROTEIN_SCIENCE/README.md

 # Split data, cluster definition, and benchmark data
 Split data, cluster definitions for data splitting, and benchmark data are available from the "processed_data/csv/" directory.

+processed_data/csv/
+  ・Megascale_wt_clusters_defined_by_mmseqs_25seqid_80coverage.tsv
+      Cluster definitions for wild-type proteins in the Mega-scale dataset.
+      Clustering was performed using MMseqs2 with 25% sequence identity and 80% coverage.

+  ・split_1/, split_2/, split_3/
+      Train/validation/test split files used in this study.

+      ・train_numeric_dG.csv
+         Data with numeric dG_ML values used for model training in both the ΔG regression and foldability prediction tasks.
+      ・train_dG_gt_5.csv
+         Data with dG_ML labels of ">5" used as extreme positive data for model training in the foldability prediction task.
+      ・train_dG_lt_minus1.csv
+         Data with dG_ML labels of "-1>" used as extreme negative data for model training in the foldability prediction task.
+      ・validation_numeric_dG.csv
+         Data with numeric dG_ML values used for model validation in both the ΔG regression and foldability prediction tasks.
+      ・test_numeric_dG.csv
+         Data with numeric dG_ML values used for model testing in both the ΔG regression and foldability prediction tasks.

+      are put in each split folder.

+  ・Maxwell_without_detected_megascale_homologs_mmseqs_25seqid_80coverage.csv
+      Maxwell benchmark dataset after excluding detected Mega-scale homologs.

+  ・Garcia_zero_shot_without_detected_megascale_homologs_mmseqs_25seqid_80coverage.csv
+      Garcia benchmark dataset after excluding detected Mega-scale homologs.

 # Preparation for training and testing RINAMI

 Because of the data-size limitation, the structural data used for model training and testing are not put in this repository.